 For young children, the gingerbread cottage is probably the best focal point:

-- Use a Gingerbread House Kit to make gingerbread houses easily in the classroom (the link is to a set of two kits).
+- Use a Gingerbread House Kit to make gingerbread houses easily in the classroom.
 We found these easy enough for everyone, as long as you have relaxed standards and don’t try to hurry.

 - One obvious lesson of the story is to stay out of strangers’ homes.
 Discuss with the children how the witch made her home seem tempting to the children, how she persuaded them to come in, and what circumstances in Hansel and Gretel’s life made them vulnerable to her.

 - Hansel comforts his little sister, and Gretel rescues her brother.
 The story gives a good example of cooperation and support, even as it shows a desperate family and terrible childhood trauma.
 Have students design a “Hansel and Gretel Award” for courage, cooperation, or encouragement of others.